China puffer fish tower prompts a huff about state spending

 Central Henan province drew controversy in 2011 when a state-backed charity tried to build an eight-storey sculpture of Song Qingling, second wife of modern China’s founding father Sun Yat Sen. Construction was scrapped half-way through.

-The eastern province of Zhejiang also came under the spotlight after it modeled one of its city court houses on Capitol Hill.($1 = 6.1 yuan)
+The eastern province of Zhejiang also came under the spotlight after it modelled one of its city court houses on Capitol Hill.($1 = 6.1 yuan) (Reporting by Koh Gui Qing; Editing by Nick Macfie)